SolidLabResearch/user-managed-access/README.md

 # SolidLab's User Managed Access

-This repository contains a demonstrator for
+This repository contains a demonstrator for the [SolidLab project](https://solidlab.be/) on managing trust-flows in decentralized data storage systems such as Solid.

 ## Cloning the repository